ictnlp/BayLing/README.md

   <a href="https://github.com/ictnlp/BayLing">[README: English version]</a> <a href="./README_zh.md">[README: 中文版本]</a>
 </p>

-**BayLing** (**百聆**, **bǎi líng**) is an instruction-following LLM equipped with advanced language alignment, offering enhanced proficiency in English/Chinese generation, instruction-following and multi-turn interactions.
-BayLing can be deployed on a consumer-grade GPU with 16GB of memory, and assists users with tasks such as translation, writing, creation, suggestion...
+**BayLing** (**百聆**, **bǎi líng**) is an instruction-following LLM equipped with advanced language alignment, showing superior capability in English/Chinese generation, instruction following and multi-turn interaction.
+BayLing can be  effortlessly deployed on a consumer-grade GPU with 16GB of memory, and assists users with tasks such as translation, writing, creation, suggestion...

-👇Learn more about BayLing from:
+👇 Learn more about BayLing:

 💬 [**Demo**](http://nlp.ict.ac.cn/bayling/demo): Welcome to apply for a trial of BayLing's online demo (beta version).